walleyjs/contact-import-service/README.md

 The E2E script will:
 - Check Supabase is running
-- Start the API service
+- Check the the API service is running
 - Make a sample import request
 - Run the worker to process the job

 Its here to help you see the e2e flow.
-Of course, yoou are free to run individual commands!
+Of course, you are free to run individual commands!

 ## Requirements